Written by CorpsAfrica/Senegal Volunteer Mr. Mama Diop

-My last night before I joined the group of volunteers was filled with many questions: How would the group of persons that I’ll meet be?
+My last night before I joined the group of Volunteers was filled with many questions: How would the group of people I’d meet be?
 Will they share the same motivations as me?
 What would the training that we will undergo be like?

 But the first night I spent in Thies in the training center was enough to lighten up my concerned questions.
-In fact, the first meeting before the beginning of the training gave me the opportunity to discover that I was going to form a CORPS with intelligent, ambitious, and friendly persons concerned by the underdevelopment of our continent, Africa.
+The first meeting before the beginning of the training allowed me to discover that I would form a CORPS with intelligent, ambitious, and friendly people concerned by the underdevelopment of our continent, Africa.

 Thus, I could feel my determination and my commitment fostered by the fact of finding new friends who all understood what they should do for their country instead of asking what their country should do for them.

-I keep thinking about all the different persons who presented during our training and were very willing to share with us their knowledge and experiences.
+I keep thinking about all the different people who presented during our training and were very willing to share with us their knowledge and experiences.

 Indeed, these exercises permitted me to discover many things:

-- Firstly, I am now persuaded that no one can develop a territory without discovering its potentials and weaknesses.
+- Firstly, I am now persuaded that no one can develop a territory without discovering its potential and weaknesses.